hankhank10/alpine-fetch/readme.md

 Alpine.JS is a rugged, minimal tool for composing behavior directly in your markup.
 It can be used, even by those with little experience in Javascript, to add interactivity to web pages.

+Alpine Fetch is a magic helper for Alpine.JS which makes it easy to do HTTP requests within markup.

 ### Native Alpine approach to HTTP requests

-One area where it does require you to go outside markup is when making HTTP requests to dynamically populate parts of the page.
+One area where Alpine does require you to go outside markup is when making HTTP requests to dynamically populate parts of the page.

 Someone looking to make a call on an API endpoint, might need to do something like the following: